Delta Takes Delivery of Two New Airbus A321 from Alabama | Airways Magazine

-ATLANTA — Delta Air Lines (DL) appears to have taken delivery of two new Airbus A321 aircraft from the planemaker’s assembly line in Mobile, Alabama on Friday, August 28.
-The aircraft, registered N103DY and N104DN, would be the first new planes to join the Atlanta-based carrier’s fleet since the beginning of the COVID-19 pandemic.
+ATLANTA — Delta Air Lines (DL) took delivery of two new Airbus A321 aircraft from the planemaker’s final assembly site in Mobile, Alabama on Friday, August 28.
+The aircraft, registered N103DY and N104DN, are the first new planes to join the Atlanta-based carrier’s fleet since the beginning of the COVID-19 pandemic.

-As seen through FlightAware, both planes were flown from Mobile to Minneapolis, one of Delta’s most important hubs.
+As seen through FlightAware, both planes were flown from Mobile to Minneapolis, one of Delta’s strategic hubs.

 A Longer-than-normal Wait